abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 // the first arg
 /*
-*    the first argument is the email for the discord account (string)
+*    The first argument is the email for the discord account (string)
-*    the first argument is required
+*    The first argument is required
 */

 // the second arg
 /*
-*    the second argument is the password for the discord account (string)
+*    The second argument is the password for the discord account (string)
-*    the second argument is required
+*    The second argument is required
 */

 // method return a promise